flipacholas/Architecture-of-consoles/articles/gamecube.md

 The result was a system organised with two main buses:

 - The **Northbridge**: It's 64-bit wide and connects the CPU with the GPU.
 It runs 3 times slower than the CPU clock, so tasks will have to be optimised to not rely so much on the GPU.
-Other components like the DMA and cache may become handy.
+Other components like the DMA and cache may come in handy.
 - The **Southbridge**: It's also 64-bit wide and connects the GPU with 24 MB of 1T&#8209;SRAM called **Splash**, this type of RAM is made of DRAM (which is the most popular type of RAM but also cheaper and slow) however it's enhanced with extra circuitry to **behave like SRAM** (faster and expensive, mostly used for cache).
 The bus is **twice as fast as the GPU**, possibly to enable the GPU to provide a steady bandwidth between the CPU and main memory.

 Additionally, this design contains an additional (yet unusual) bus where more memory can be found: